FatOK estimates the fitness state for adults from the four points of view:

 All other fitness estimation are shown in Body Fat (%) entry after you enter the circumferences and press Add

 FatOk works in close cooperation with the Apple iPhone Health app.
 In particular it stores the weight, height and body fat percentage in the common Health App database and you may watch the plot of your weight and body fat percentage with time in the Health App.

 Therefore at the first start FatOK ask your permissions to read and write in the common Health App database the height, weight and the body fat percentage.
 It also asks the permission to read the date of birth to calculate age and the sex because in general the estimations are different for men and women and depend on the age.

 Before you begin, check that you entered the date of birth and sex (male or female) in Health app.
-They are entered in Data / All section of the Health App.
 Health App does not allow other applications change this values.